 Elevation Gain: 2,600 feet/800 meters

-What to Bring: Rain jacket, warm jacket, mini first aid kit, comfortable hiking shoes (they will likely get wet), plenty of water, sunscreen, sunglasses, snacks and lunch, camera
+What to Bring: Cash, rain jacket, warm jacket, mini first aid kit, comfortable hiking shoes (they will likely get wet), plenty of water, sunscreen, sunglasses, snacks and lunch, camera

 When to Go: The dry season runs from April to October, but there are fewer crowds between late November and early March